-PyMC~\cite{pythonpackage} is a Python package for Bayesian statistical modeling and advanced MCMC algorithms, and it provides implementations of three commonly used convergence tests for generic MCMCs the Geweke diagnostic~\cite{geweke1991evaluating}, the Gelman-Rubin diagnostic~\cite{gelman2013bayesian}, and the Raftery-Lewis diagnostic~\cite{raftery1995number}.
+PyMC~\cite{pythonpackage} is a Python package for Bayesian statistical modeling and advanced MCMC algorithms, and it provides implementations of three common convergence tests for generic MCMCs: the Geweke diagnostic~\cite{geweke1991evaluating}, the Gelman-Rubin diagnostic~\cite{gelman1992inference}, and the Raftery-Lewis diagnostic~\cite{raftery1995number}.